Old Fashioned Chocolate Covered Cherries

 Ingredients in Chocolate Covered Cherries

-If you’ve never made homemade candy before, these chocolate-covered cherries are an easy recipe to start out with!
-All you need are a few ingredients an a little patience.
+If you’ve never made homemade candy before, these chocolate covered cherries are an easy recipe to start out with!
+All you need are a few ingredients and a little patience.

-• Oil – vegetable oil works great, but you can use coconut oil too.
+• Oil – Vegetable oil works great, but you can also use coconut oil.

 Chocolate chips, cherries, sugar, syrup, oil and butter to make Chocolate Covered Cherries.